The Internet has been improving every day since the beginning. But one thing had remained compromised:

 How to upgrade to the Decentralized Internet?

-I’m pretty sure you’re excited about the decentralized internet with Blockchain.
+I’m pretty sure you’re excited about the decentralized internet.
 By now I’m pretty sure you’re stacked up with questions like:

 - Is the technology available today?